top of page

 Puzzle Design

-When it came to my work on the game's puzzles, I would apply a contextual puzzle design framework to translate our narrative context mandates, and casual-player oriented gameplay, to puzzle scenarios and bigger holistic set-pieces.
+When it came to my work on the game's puzzles, I would apply a contextual design framework to translate our specific narrative and gameplay design intentions for a casual-player oriented gameplay, to craft puzzle scenarios and bigger holistic set-pieces that felt grounded in the game's world and fantasy.

-• Designed, Greyboxed, and Implemented most of the environmental puzzles as well as the bigger Set-Piece puzzles.
+• Designed, Greyboxed, and Implemented most of the environmental puzzles as well as some of the bigger set-piece puzzles.

-• Developed an easy to use framework for iterating on the difficulty of our puzzle progression, according to the team mandates.
+• Employed a simple but effective framework for evaluating and iterating on the difficulty of our puzzle designs as the game progressed

 Puzzle Design